LandonWh/Gainesville-Go/Sprint3.md

     * Creates an event, makes sure searching for the event key returns the event, checks the event data
 * Check creating multiple events
     * Creates multiple events, querying all events returns the number of events created, makes sure that each event is listed in the query, and deletes all retrieved events
+* Create user event relationship
+    * Creates a user and event, sets the user to be attending that event, and makes sure that that info can be retrieved from the database
+* Test user event relationship api
+    * Tests creating users and events through the api and makes sure errors are thrown when creating duplicate relationships and assigning users to nonexistant events and vice versa

 ## Setup